Question for SU(5) x SU(5) string unification: string unification

-Once more we can show the contributions $f_{i}$ as functions of $z$, but now we choose the scale where the most restrictive function, $f_{y}$, matches to perfect unification at stringy intensity $z=1$.
-In this way we can evaluate the value for $M_s$ where no more contribution is needed to be added to $f_{y}$ function.
-We can see that, in this case, without introduction of any new content before $M_s$ scale, this scale is changed to $M_s \simeq 6.5\times 10^{14}$ GeV at one-loop correction and to $M_s \simeq 1.3\times 10^{15}$ GeV up to two-loop correction as can be seen in the Fig.~\ref{fig6}.
+If we choose the scale of $f_{y}$ to matches to perfect unification at $z=1$, allowing the $M_S$ to high values, we obtain $M_S \simeq 1.3\times 10^{15}$ GeV at two-loop level.
+In this case there is no more contribution needed to $f_{y}$ function.
+This is also showed in the Fig.~\ref{fig5} (thick lines).

-The procedure employed above allowed us to replace the supersymmetry scale exactly to put $ f_{y}=0$ with perfect string scale.
-Now we need to introduce some new content with vanishing hypercharge with enough contribution to $f_{w}\simeq 20$ and $f_{s}\simeq 30$.
-This inclusion is only possible with the introduction of scalar and fermion Adjoint sector below $M_s$ scale.
-The fermion Adjoint contribution is necessary since purely scalar sector at very low-energy does not induces sufficient contribution even at $M_Z$ scale.
-We discuss more on that in the next section.
+The procedure employed above allows to replace the SUSY scale exactly to set $f_{y}=0$, and thus there is no need of hypercharge contribution to get perfect string unification.
+Now we need to introduce some new content with vanishing hypercharge with enough contribution to $f_{w}\simeq 20$ and $f_{s}\simeq 30$, as we can see from Figs.~\ref{fig4} and ~\ref{fig5}.
+These contributions are only possible if we introduce scalars and fermions in Adjoint representation below $M_S$ scale or in the non-SUSY case.
+The fermions in Adjoint representations are necessary since purely scalar sector at very low-energy does not induces sufficient contribution even at $M_Z$ scale.
+We discuss it in details in the next section.